 Step 7: Start selling.

 I suggest coming back to the Photo Gallery plugin: it has the solution.
 There’s this important add-on E-commerce which lets you sell your photography immediately on your website both as downloadable images and printouts.
 You can literally convert your website to an online art store.

 Step 8: Speed up your website with 10Web performance service.

 A few mouse clicks will tell you a lot about your site’s performance and the reasons of loading issues you might be having.
 You can also check the timing of the page load or compare your pages and posts to draw conclusions.

 The first option is better if you only want to add or enhance a gallery.
-But, if you want to improve the website overall, the 10Web bundle might come in handy, because it offers a website builder, premium managed hosting, a number of services, and 60+ premium plugins and extensions and designer-made themes, offers the image optimization of up to 1500000 images a month, an awesome backup service with 50GB cloud storage, and more.
+But, if you want to improve the website overall, the 10Web platform might come in handy, because it offers a website builder, premium managed hosting, a number of services, and 60+ premium plugins and extensions, including the image optimization of up to 1500000 images a month, and more.

 Hopefully, upon finishing this article, you have enough motivation and guidance to rock your career.
 As a bonus, check out the cliches found in the portfolios of a lot of amateur photographers to make yours infallible.